Cassidy (Overwatch): Appearances

 In the Overwatch narrative, Cassidy came from Santa Fe, New Mexico.
 At some point in his early life, he assumed the pseudonym of "Jesse McCree" to hide from his past, and joined the Deadlock Gang, a group of traffickers in military hardware operating in the American Southwest.
 He and his fellows were captured in an Overwatch sting operation, and he was given a choice: prison, or serving in Blackwatch, the black ops division of Overwatch.
 He chose the latter, believing he could make amends for his past crimes, and reveling in the lack of bureaucratic oversight.
 When Overwatch began to collapse and Blackwatch sought to reform it to its own ends, Cassidy went underground, resurfacing years later as a gunslinger for hire, dropping his false name.
 After Winston initiates the recall message to reform Overwatch, Cassidy receives it, but initially refuses it and insists Echo, the creation of the late Dr. Mina Liao, to rejoin the organization in his stead.
 He is soon approached by Ana Amari, who also got the message and persuades him to make Overwatch better by finding new heroes to join the cause.
 Cassidy ends up recruiting Pharah, Baptiste, Zarya, and D.Va into his new team.
+Outside of Overwatch, Cassidy also appears in the updated dating sim game Loverwatch, exclusive to Chinese regions.